-- 1. Study of physical properties of the minerals. - 2.
-Identification of minerals- Quartz and its varieties, Orthoclase, Plagioclase, Muscovite, Biotite, Hornblende, Asbestos, Augite, Olivine, Tourmaline, Garnet, Actinolite, Calcite, Dolomite, Gypsum, Beryl, Bauxite, Graphite, Galena, Pyrite.
+- 1. Study of physical properties of the minerals. - Identification of minerals- Quartz and its varieties, Orthoclase, Plagioclase, Muscovite, Biotite, Hornblende, Asbestos, Augite, Olivine, Tourmaline, Garnet, Actinolite, Calcite, Dolomite, Gypsum, Beryl, Bauxite, Graphite, Galena, Pyrite.
 Hematite, Magnetite, Chromite, Corundum, Talc, Fluorite, Kyanite.

-3. Identification of rocks: Igneous rocks-Granite and its varieties, Syenite, Diorite, Gabbro,

-Pegmatite.
-Porphyry, Dolerite, Rhyolite, Pumice, Trachyte, Basalt and its varieties, Volcanic

-Breccia, Volcanic tuffs.
-Sedimentary Rocks- Conglomerate, Breccia, Sandstone and its varieties,

-Shales, Limestones, Laterites.
-Metamorphic Rocks- Mica Schists, Hornblende Schists, Slate,

-Phyllite, Granite Gneiss, Augen gneiss, Marbles and Quartzite.

-4. Study of Geological maps (At least 5).

-5. Study of core samples, RQD, Core logging.

-6. At least two engineering problems based on field data collected during site investigation.
+- Identification of rocks: Igneous rocks-Granite and its varieties, Syenite, Diorite, Gabbro, Pegmatite.
+Porphyry, Dolerite, Rhyolite, Pumice, Trachyte, Basalt and its varieties, Volcanic Breccia, Volcanic tuffs.
+Sedimentary Rocks- Conglomerate, Breccia, Sandstone and its varieties, Shales, Limestones, Laterites.
+Metamorphic Rocks- Mica Schists, Hornblende Schists, Slate, Phyllite, Granite Gneiss, Augen gneiss, Marbles and Quartzite. - 4.
+Study of Geological maps (At least 5). - 5.
+Study of core samples, RQD, Core logging. - 6.
+At least two engineering problems based on field data collected during site investigation.

 There will be two class tests (to be referred to as an 'Internal Assessment) to be conducted in the semester.
-The first internal assessment (IA) will be conducted in the mid of the semester based on the conducted at the end of the semester and it will be based on next 40% of the syllabus.
+The first internal assessment (IA) will be conducted in the mid of the semester based on the 40% of the syllabus.
 It will be of 20 marks.
-Lastly, the average of the marks scored by the students in both the Internal Assessment will be considered.
+Similarly, the second internal assessment (IA) will be conducted at the end of the semester and it will be based on next 40% of the syllabus.
+It will be of 20 marks cored by the students in both the Internal Assessment will be considered.
 Duration of both the IA examination will be of one hour duration, respectively.